williamagyapong/STAT5385-stats-in-research/README.md

 > the R codes, since “Mistakes are a fact of life.
 It is the response to
 > error that counts.”, as said by Mikki Giovanni.

+**Click the “view code” link above, immediately before this readme file, to see the available contents if they don’t show up by default**

 *Made with love\!*